HasanBGIt/Smart-Methods-Tasks/README.md

 ## Mechanical Department Tasks

 - ✅ : Design a 3D robotic arm model with 5 degrees of freedom (DOF) – [Go to the Task](./Mechanical%20Department%20Tasks/Task-One)
+- ✅ : Design an automated robotic system for food storage without human intervention – [Go to the Task](./Mechanical%20Department%20Tasks/Task-Two)

 ---